josemmo/yamipa/README.md

 By default, images placed with the "/image place" command only have the `ANIM` flag.
 Similarly, image items issued with the "/image give" command have `ANIM`, `REMO` and `DROP` flags.

-Default flags can be modified through the "<flag>" argument.
+Default flags can be modified through the "flags" argument.
 To add a flag to the default ones use "+{FLAG_NAME}" (e.g. `+GLOW`), and to remove it use "-{FLAG_NAME}" (e.g. `-ANIM`).
 You can modify multiple flags separating them with commas (e.g. `+GLOW,-ANIM`).